marirenab/fair-hackathon_group2/dataset/README.md

 | `sex` | categorical | `Male` or `Female`. |
 | `age` | categorical | Age band: `(70, 80]`, `(80, 90]`, or `(90, 110]`. |

-## Notes for reuse

-- The hosted CSV files are byte-identical to the corresponding files in the reference `TIHM_Dataset` package.
-- Patient identifiers are pseudonymous hash codes.
-- This README documents the hosted copy; consult the DOI above for the original publication context and citation.